cpaterno/csc-212-s18/lab-07/README.md

 * `A` is an array of potentially unsorted integers
 * `n` is the length of array `A`

 The goal is to sort A in non-decreasing order.
 For more information on merge sort, refer to the [lecture slides](http://homepage.cs.uri.edu/~malvarez/teaching/212-f17/files/lecture-10-mergesort.key.pdf).
-This algorithm is recursive, so your function should be recursive.
+This algorithm is recursive, so your function should also be recursive.

 ## 4. Testing Mergesort